 Qlik is one of the major players in the data analytics space with their Qlikview tool which is also one of the biggest competitors of Tableau.
 Qlikview boasts over 40,000 customers spanning across over 100 countries.
 Qlik is particularly known for its highly customizable setup and a host of features that help create the visualizations much faster.
 However, the available options could mean there would be a learning curve to get accustomed with the tool so as to use it to its full potential.
 Apart from its data visualization prowess, Qlikview also offers analytics, business intelligence and enterprise reporting features.
 The clean and clutter-free user experience is one of the notable aspects of Qlikview.
 Qliksense is a sister package of Qlikview which is often used alongside the former to aid in data exploration and discovery.
-Another advantage of using Qlikview is the strong community of users and resources which will help you get started with the tool.

-UNIT - V - Internet of Things - SCSA5301
+UNIT - V

-HANDS-ON PROJECTS
+UNIT 5 HANDS-ON PROJECTS

-Industry 4.0 concepts - Sensors and sensor Node and interfacing using any Embedded target boards (Raspberry Pi / Intel Galileo/ARM Cortex/ Arduino) - DIY Kits - Soil moisture monitoring - Weather monitoring - Air quality Monitoring - Movement Detection.
+Industry 4.0 concepts.
+Sensors and sensor Node and interfacing using any Embedded target boards (Raspberry Pi / Intel Galileo/ARM Cortex/ Arduino), DIY Kits - Soil moisture monitoring, Weather monitoring, Air quality Monitoring, Movement Detection.